Signal model and event reconstruction for the radio detection of inclined air showers: Reconstruction of inclined air showers with a sparse antenna array

-Now we use our second set of simulations, with a realistic detector layout and distribution of arrival directions, to reconstruct \Eem and evaluate the performance of the signal model introduced in the previous sections.
-We reconstruct the showers with the fully-parameterized function $\fgeo(r, \Egeo, \dmax)$, i.e., Eq.~\eqref{eq:ldf:f_geo_Egeo}, with the 4 free fit parameters \Egeo, \dmax, and two core coordinates.
-For the following reconstruction of \Eem, we select only QGSJET-II-showers with a zenith angle $\theta > 68^\circ$ and at least 5 simulated observers (no requirements on the signal strength of the simulated pulses are imposed).
-For those 6210 showers we select 6194 showers with a good reconstruction quality.
-All parameters in Eqs.~\eqref{eq:ldf:corrS} and \eqref{eq:ldf:eem_rec}, $S_{19}$, $\gamma$, $p_0$, and $p_1$ are determined in a combined fit of the reconstructed (fitted) \Egeo and \rhomax (determined given the fitted \dmax) to the true \Eem.
+The normalization with $\langle \rho \rangle$ has direct implications on the value of $S_{19}$ which can be interpreted as the geomagnetic radiation energy for a \SI{10}{EeV} cosmic ray air shower with an air density at its shower maximum of $\rhomax = 0.3\,$g$\,$cm$^{-3}$.
+All four parameters $S_{19}$, $\gamma$, $p_0$, and $p_1$ are determined in a combined fit of the fitted \Egeo and \rhomax (determined given the fitted \dmax) to the true \EemMC.
 Their values are given in Tab.~\ref{tab:ldf:s19}.
 The correlation between \Sgeo and \Eem (left panel) as well as the achieved reconstruction accuracy (right panels) are shown in Fig.~\ref{fig:ldf:energy}.
-The ratio $\Eem^\mathrm{rec} / \Eem^\mathrm{MC}$ is shown once as a function of the true electromagnetic energy $\Eem^\mathrm{MC}$ (middle) and once as a function of the true zenith angle (right).
-The top panels show the full distributions in discrete bins while the bottom panels show the achieved bias ($mu$) and resolution ($\sigma$).
-The reconstruction accuracy does not depend on the energy with a resolution of below 5\% for all energies.
+The ratio $\Eem / \EemMC$ is shown once as a function of the true electromagnetic energy \EemMC (middle) and once as a function of the true zenith angle (right).
+The top panels show the full distributions in discrete bins while the bottom panels show the achieved bias ($\mu$) and resolution ($\sigma$).
+The reconstruction accuracy does not depend on the energy with a resolution of better than 5\% for all energies.
 The right panels demonstrate a minor degradation of the energy resolution for the lowest and highest zenith angles.
-This evaluation includes 160 shower with a geomagnetic angle $\alpha < \SI{20}{\degree}$.
-Although their reconstruction accuracy is slightly worse than for other showers, they are still reconstructed with reasonable accuracy and in particular including them had no significant effect on the calibration parameters in Tab.~\ref{tab:ldf:s19}.

-The fitted relative density correction for \Eem according to Eq.~\eqref{eq:ldf:corrS} is illustrated in Fig.~\ref{fig:ldf:density} (\textit{left}).
-The fitted geomagnetic radiation energy for each shower, shown in the same figure by the transparent markers is normalized in such a way that only the correlation with air density remains, i.e., the y-axis shows $y / \langle y \rangle$ for